ansible/ansible/docs/docsite/rst/plugins/lookup.rst

 Using Lookup Plugins
 ++++++++++++++++++++

-Basically you can use them anywhere you can use templating in Ansible, in a play, vars file and, of course, in a Jinja2 template for the :doc:`template <../template_module>` module.
+Lookup plugins can be used anywhere you can use templating in Ansible: in a play, in variables file, or in a Jinja2 template for the :doc:`template <../template_module>` module.

 .. code-block:: yaml

   vars:
     file_contents: "{{lookup('file', 'path/to/file.txt')}}"

-Lookups are also an integral part of loops, whereever you see ``with_`` the part after the underscore is the name of a lookup.
+Lookups are an integral part of loops.
+Wherever you see ``with_``, the part after the underscore is the name of a lookup.
-This is also the reason most lookups output lists and take lists as input. i.e. ``with_items`` uses the :doc:`items <lookup/items>` lookup:
+This is also the reason most lookups output lists and take lists as input; for example, ``with_items`` uses the :doc:`items <lookup/items>` lookup:

 .. code-block:: yaml